Shams-Saniat/CRUD-Operations-Trial/README.md

 # MERN Stack CRUD Operations

 This project demonstrates how to perform CRUD (Create, Read, Update, Delete) operations using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-It's based on a tutorial that guides you through building a simple application to manage user data.
+It guides you through building a simple application to manage user data.

 ## Project Structure